MicrosoftDocs/memdocs/sccm/apps/get-started/create-and-deploy-an-application.md

 Now that you've created an application, you can refine the application settings if required.
 To look at the application properties, select the app, and then, in the **Home** tab, in the **Properties** group, click **Properties**.

  In the **<Contoso\> Application Properties** dialog box, you'll see many items that you can configure to fine-tune the behavior of the application.
-For details about all the settings you can configure, see [How to create applications with System Center Configuration Manager](../../apps/deploy-use/create-applications.md).
+For details about all the settings you can configure, see [Create applications](../../apps/deploy-use/create-applications.md).
 For the purposes of this example, you'll just be changing some properties of the application's deployment type.

  Click the **Deployment Types** tab, select the **Contoso Application** deployment type, and then click **Edit**.
 You'll see a dialog box like this one: